Sitting with Trees: A Green Love Letter to Black Elder Women

 Eryn Files

 Eryn Files is an emerging public service leader working at the intersection of public health, criminal justice reform, and human rights.
 She has conducted research on intergenerational wellness and currently studies employment as a social determinant of mental health for individuals re-entering the workforce after incarceration in Leon County, Florida.
-Eryn serves as a Brand Strategist for the OMNI Institute of Well-Being, where she designed the organization’s website and leads its digital storytelling.
-She is committed to advancing equitable systems and plans to pursue both an MPA and JD.
+Eryn serves as a Brand Strategist for the OMNI Institute of Well-Being, where she designed the organisation’s website and leads its digital storytelling.
+She is committed to advancing equitable systems and plans to pursue both an MPA and a JD.

 Website: www.OmniInstituteOfWellbeing.org